 By Drew Heideman, MPT, ATC, PES

-When treadmill running, athletes tend to take shorter steps, and therefore take more steps per minute than when running on the ground.
+Is a treadmill easier to run on?
+When treadmill running, athletes tend to take shorter steps.
+Also, they take more steps per minute than when running on the ground.
 This is due to the propelling nature of a treadmill.
-Despite this, the downward force is not significantly smaller when treadmill running versus overground running.
+Despite this, the downward force is not significantly smaller when treadmill running versus over-ground running.
 The downward force is the force that causes the “pounding” feeling in your joints when running.
-Because the downward force is not significantly different between the two, treadmill running is not significantly easier on your joints than overground running!
+Because the downward force is not significantly different between the two, This form of running is not significantly easier on your joints than over-ground running!

 If you want to learn more about a running analysis, go to: RUNNING